 Grand Final Prizes

-Winner: $4,000 grant and free travel and accommodation to represent the University in the Asia-Pacific 3MT Competition hosted by The University of Queensland.
+Winner: $4,000 grant and the opportunity to represent the University in the Asia-Pacific 3MT Competition hosted by The University of Queensland.
 The winner will also be awarded the perpetual McPhee Cup.

 Runner Up: $2,000 grant.

-Each participant will present using a single, static PowerPoint slide (no slide transitions, animations or 'movement' of any description) from the beginning of the oration to the end.
+Each participant will present their topic using a single, static PowerPoint slide (no slide transitions, animations or 'movement' of any description) from the beginning of the oration to the end.
 Each presentation is limited to three minutes maximum and those who exceed this limit will be disqualified.
-Read competition rules and judging criteria, watch videos of previous finalists in our Video Archive or download our guide on how to make the most of your Three Minute Thesis for further reference.

 - Presentations are to be spoken word (e.g. no poems, raps or songs).